 The New York Small Estates Affidavit (officially referred to as an “Affidavit of Voluntary Administration”), is a form provided by the state of NY to allow an individual the means to collect the estate of a family member that recently passed away (the “decedent”).
 The person collecting the estate (the “Voluntary Administrator”) needs to be the designated claimant as stated by the decedent’s will or another rightful means.

 Maximum Estate Value: $30,000

-Required Conditions: A New York Small Estates Affidavit (Affidavit of Voluntary Administration) may be lawfully executed if:
+Required Conditions: The form may be lawfully executed if:

 - The estate is comprised of only personal property (although § 1302 provides that the decedent’s ownership of an interest in real property does not prevent the use of an affidavit in administering his or her personal property).

 - The person who seeks to become the Voluntary Administrator of the decedent’s estate qualifies for this position under § 1303.

 - The completed affidavit must be filed with the clerk of the court of the decedent’s domicile (home).

 - A certified copy of the death certificate of the decedent must be filed with the clerk.